stitchdata/docs/_integration-schemas/xero/bank_transfers.md

     type: "object"
     description: |
       Details about the source bank account.
-    subattributes:
-      - description: &accounts-table |
-          This will contain the same attributes as the `accounts` table.
-Refer to the [`accounts`](#accounts) table schema for details.

   - name: "ToBankAccount"
     type: "object"
     description: |
       Details about the destination bank account.
-    subattributes:
-      - description: *accounts-table

   - name: "Amount"
     type: "number"